 The Charter is supported by seven privileged private and public partners - Deutsche Bank, the Ministry for the Family, Integration and the Greater Region, PwC, Linklaters, RBC Investor & Treasury Services, Sodexo and HSBC Luxembourg - as well as IMS Luxembourg, project leader.

-Structured around 6 articles, it guides organizations in the implementation of practices that promote cohesion and social equity through networks, workshops and conferences, involving all their employees and partners.
+Structured around 6 articles, it guides organisations in the implementation of practices that promote cohesion and social equity through networks, workshops and conferences, involving all their employees and partners.

 Ninth Charter in the European Union, it is part of the European platform of Diversity Charters, led by the European Commission's DG Justice and supported by the Minister for Family, Integration and the Greater Region, Corinne Cahen.